-Sumitomo and Tokyo Gas agreed to buy 2.3 million metric tons of liquefied natural gas annually for 20 years from Dominion Resources Inc. (D)’s Cove Point project, the trading house said today in a statement.
+Sumitomo and Tokyo Gas agreed to buy 2.3 million metric tons of liquefied natural gas annually for 20 years from Dominion Resources Inc. (D:US)’s Cove Point project, the trading house said today in a statement.
 Dominion, which needs U.S. approval to sell to Japan, plans to build and start operating the Cove Point plant in 2017.
 Dominion, based in Richmond, Virginia, will liquefy the gas from Sumitomo’s assets in the northeast of the U.S.

 “If the project is finally agreed, Sumitomo will be able to establish a natural gas and LNG value chain in the U.S.” stretching from extraction to export, Sumitomo said.

 Japanese traders, led by Mitsubishi Corp.
 (8058)’s $6 billion outlay on an Encana Corp.
 (ECA) shale project announced in February, are stepping up purchases of U.S. and Canadian natural gas assets as they seek to export the fuel in the form of LNG to Asia.
 The 40-year-old oil-linked price mechanism for Asian LNG means buyers in the region, which accounts for more than 60 percent of global demand, are paying nine times more for gas than U.S. domestic users.